dapperfu/JenkinsMatlab/01 - Install Jenkins.md

 <a href="Images/2016-12-01 08_24-000010.png"><img src="Images/2016-12-01 08_24-000010.png" align="center" height="300"></a>

+For the purposes of this tutorial the suggested plugins are acceptible.

 <a href="Images/2016-12-01 08_25-000011.png"><img src="Images/2016-12-01 08_25-000011.png" align="center" height="300"></a>

+Jenkins will now download and install all of the default suggested plugins.

 <a href="Images/2016-12-01 08_25-000012.png"><img src="Images/2016-12-01 08_25-000012.png" align="center" height="300"></a>

+When it is finished Jenkins will ask you to setup an Admin user. **This separate from your Windows account information**.
+For simplicity I chose '``admin``' as the admin user and chose a unique password.

 <a href="Images/2016-12-01 08_29-000013.png"><img src="Images/2016-12-01 08_29-000013.png" align="center" height="300"></a>

+When that is complete Jenkins is Ready.

 <a href="Images/2016-12-01 08_29-000015.png"><img src="Images/2016-12-01 08_29-000015.png" align="center" height="300"></a>